Realty Income stock for monthly dividends!

 REALTY INCOME STOCK DIVIDEND YIELD

-The yield is a little low for a REIT.
-But it is right in my target range between 3-5%.
+The dividend yield is a little low versus other REITs.
+But it is a high dividend yield compared to my target range between 3-5%.

 REALTY INCOME STOCK DIVIDEND GROWTH